Why Do Dogs Get Embarrassed After a Haircut?

 • Uncomfortable feeling: There are chances that your dog might feel pretty strange and unsettled for at least a few days after the haircut.
 Some dogs may feel a bit odd while being brushed after the haircut as it can cause some itching or head shaking.

-• The owner’s reaction: It also depends on their owner’s reaction.
+• The owner’s reaction: It also depends on the owner’s reaction.
 If you laugh or are angry at the cut, it may strike negative feelings towards the dogs.
 Remember that your pooch has feelings.
 It will feel hurt if we laugh at or ignore them for their new look!

 Signs Your Dog is Embarrassed